 Priority 2 Actions

-1. Ensure there is a formal process in place to address breaches of patron data directly under library control or maintained by third parties.
+1. Ensure there is a formal process in place to address breaches of user data directly under library control or maintained by third parties.
 The library should notify affected users when they become aware of a breach.

 2. Encrypt all user data with secure algorithms in all network and application communications.